neilmillard/prowler-lambda-manager/README.md

 ### Terraform

-Pushing a new tag will result in a new pull request being created in the platsec-terraform branch, with the tag of the new code being inserted into the relevant terraform template file.
+Pushing a new tag will result in a new pull request being created in the terraform branch, with the tag of the new code being inserted into the relevant terraform template file.
 The runtime will also be replaced where appropriate.

 ## Development